zuckerwar/front-end-web/frontend-nanodegree-feedreader-master/README.md

 ## Tests
 ### RSS Feeds:
-- Feeds are Defined
+- Feeds are Defined and not empty
-- Feed URL is not empty
+- Feed URL is defined and not empty
-- Feed names are not empty
+- Feed names are defined and not empty

 ###The Menu:
 - The menu is hidden by default
 - When clicked the menu changes visibility

 ### Initial Entries:
-- Feed container has at least 1 entry
+- Feed is called and container has at least a single entry

 ### New Feed Selection:
-- Feed content changes when new feed is selected
+- Feed is loaded and content changes